biobakery/breadcrumbs/readme.txt

 Programming Classes:

-Brief discriptions of classes are as follows.
+Brief descriptions of classes are as follows.
 More detailed descriptions are given in the classes themselves.

 AbundanceTable
 Data structure to contain and perform operations on an abundance table.